gazzaar/gazzaar/README.md

 - Running macOS.
 > Currently using MacBook Air with M1 chip.

-- Programming in JavaScript and Python.
+- Programming in JavaScript, C, Scheme and Python.
 > Currently working on pojects to improve my MERN development skills.

 ## Philosophy 📓